-Humanities Commons is provided as a service for scholars, students, and practitioners in humanities fields, as well as for other interested readers.
-Humanities Commons, as well as its connected services, is intended to allow Network members to connect with one another and share their work, thoughts, and ideas, and it is therefore dedicated to free expression in a collaborative, collegial environment.
-Humanities Commons, the MLA, and the Participating Societies also host several publications on the Network that are intended for scholarly and pedagogical use.
+The Commons is provided as a service for scholars, students, and practitioners in academic fields, as well as for other interested readers.
+The Commons, as well as its connected services, is intended to allow Users of the Network to connect with one another and share their work, thoughts, and ideas, and it is therefore dedicated to free expression in a collaborative, collegial environment.
+The Commons and the Participating Organizations also host several publications on the Network that are intended for scholarly and pedagogical use.

-We support the intellectual property rights of the authors of the content on the Network, and we exercise only the rights necessary to facilitate the dissemination of that content.
-We also support the use of open-source software and the widespread dissemination and use of online materials consistent with the intellectual property and other rights of our users and applicable law.
-We hope that your experience on Humanities Commons will be enjoyable and productive.
+We respect the intellectual property rights of the authors of the content on the Network, and we exercise only the rights necessary to facilitate the dissemination of that content.
+We also support the use of open-source software and the widespread dissemination and use of online materials consistent with the intellectual property and other rights of Users who post material and applicable law.
+We hope that your experience on the Commons will be enjoyable and productive.

-Accounts on Humanities Commons are open to anyone working in humanities fields.
-Accounts of those Humanities Commons members who are members in good standing of one or more Participating Societies will also be able to use those Societies’ services on the network, including accessing restricted areas of the Network, including areas where the Societies’ members may post content to sites, groups, the Commons Open Repository Exchange (“CORE”), and other shared spaces on the Network.
-Users whose Society memberships lapse may be denied posting or editing privileges on the Society sites until their memberships are brought up to date.
-Please note that only Society members may post on restricted areas of the Network but that much of the content on the Network (including much of the content that you post and your account profile) will be made available to the general public.
-Please review our Privacy Statement for more details.
+User accounts on the Commons are open to anyone whether or not you are affiliated with a university.
+Accounts of Users who came to be Users through a relationship or good standing in, or otherwise have privileges in one or more Participating Organizations (such Users herein referred to as “Organizations’ Members”) will also be able to use those Organizations’ services on the Network, including accessing restricted areas of the Network, including areas where the Organizations’ Members may post content to sites, groups, the Commons Open Repository Exchange (“CORE”), and other shared spaces on the Network.
+A User whose membership in a Participating Organization has lapsed may be denied posting or editing privileges on the Organization’s sites until their account is brought up to date.
+Please note that only Organizations’ Members may post on restricted areas of the Network but much of the content on the Network (including much of the content that you post and your account profile) will be made available to the general public.
+Please review the Commons’ Privacy Statement for more details.

 If you create an account, you are responsible for maintaining the security of your account.
 You may not transfer your account or otherwise do anything to give another person access to it.
 You are responsible for all activities that occur under your account and any other actions taken in connection with the account.
 You must take reasonable steps to guard the security of your account, including by keeping the username and password for your account confidential.
 You represent and warrant that all information you provide in connection with your account is accurate and complete.
 If you learn that anyone has accessed or attempted to access your account or if any of your account information has changed, please contact firstname.lastname@example.org.